SOSTOOLS Version 4.00 Sum of Squares Optimization Toolbox for MATLAB: Polynomial Representation and Manipulations

 Polynomials such as the one created above can then be manipulated using the usual operators: \verb"+", \verb"-", \verb"*", \verb"/", \verb"^".
 Another operation which is particularly useful for control-related problems such as Lyapunov function search is differentiation, which can be done using the function \verb"diff".
 For instance, to find the partial derivative $\frac{\partial p}{\partial x}$, you should type \begin{matlab}

 \end{matlab} For other types of symbolic manipulations, we refer you to the manual and help comments of the Symbolic Math Toolbox.

-In the current version of \name, users without access to the Symbolic Toolbox (such as those using the student edition of MATLAB) have the option of using an alternative custom-built polynomial object, along with some basic polynomial manipulation methods to represent and manipulate polynomials.
-For this, we have integrated the Multivariate Polynomial Toolbox, a freely available toolbox for constructing and manipulating multivariate polynomials.
-In the remainder of the section, we give a brief introduction to the new polynomial objects in SOSTOOLS.
+Starting with SOSTOOLS v3.01, users are encouraged to use the alternative custom-built multipoly polynomial object in the Multivariate Polynomial Toolbox -- a freely available toolbox for constructing and manipulating multivariate polynomials included in SOSTOOLS directory \texttt{multipoly}.
+In the remainder of the section, we give a brief introduction to the multipoly polynomial objects in SOSTOOLS.

-Polynomial variables are created with the \texttt{pvar} command.
-For example, the following command creates three variables: \begin{quote}
+Independent polynomial variables are created with the \texttt{pvar} command.
+For example, the following command creates three indpendent variables: \begin{quote}

-\end{quote} New polynomial objects can now be created from these variables, and manipulated using standard addition, multiplication, and integer exponentiation functions: \begin{quote}
+\end{quote} New polynomial objects can now be created from these variables, and manipulated using, e.g. standard addition, multiplication, and integer exponentiation functions: \begin{quote}

 \end{quote} Matrices of polynomials can be created from polynomials using horizontal/vertical concatenation and block diagonal augmentation, e.g.: \begin{quote}

 \end{quote} Naturally, it is also possible to build new polynomial matrices from already constructed submatrices.
 Elements of a polynomial matrix can be referenced and assigned using the standard MATLAB referencing notation: \begin{quote}